JakobBergG/Dataproject_GBM/README.md

 ![](readme_images/brainsegmentation.png)

 The brain segmentations may include small separate objects, that are not actually part of the brain, in the brain mask.
-[HOW MANY?
-IS IT A BIG PROBLEM?]
 For this reason, any small objects not part of the brain are removed using the function `cleanup_brain_mask` which is located in the script `brain_segmentation/cleanup_brain_masks.py`.
 If two neighboring voxels are 1, i.e. segmented as brain, they are considered to be in the same component.
 Using SimpleITK's ConnectedComponentImageFilter all components in the brain segmentation are found and labeled.
 If more than one component is present, the largest component is kept, since this will be the actual brain.
 Any other components are removed.
 A brain mask before and after cleanup is illustrated below.
 Note this is one of the more severe examples and not representative of most scans.

 ![](readme_images/cleanmask.png)